Bioplastics aren’t ready to close the loop on the circular economy

 Increasing demand for recycled plastic content means that you can contribute to keeping an existing resource in the circular economy for longer; it’s still a better choice than packaging your products with well-intentioned starch plastic packaging that ends up in landfill.
 Even better, choosing packaging products that are predominantly made of recycled content means that you’ll be reducing the need for more virgin plastic to be manufactured; after all, plastic packaging that contains only 20% recycled content will still require 80% virgin plastics.

 That’s why we’re flipping that equation.
-Here at Multisteps, all of our plastic packaging contains 80% recycled content, and only 20% virgin plastics.
+Here at Multisteps, all of our products have the ability to offer packaging with up to 100% recycled content.
 We invest significantly in R&D, ensuring quality packaging that keeps or customers’ products and produce fresh, while also having high recyclability value.
-We’ve proven that 80% recycled content is a very achievable reality in the plastics packaging business, and we’d be delighted to help more Australian food businesses do better.
+We’ve proven that up to 100% recycled content is a very achievable reality in the plastics packaging business, and we’d be delighted to help more Australian food businesses do better.